galister/WlxOverlay/README.md

 Features:
 - Access your screens from within OpenVR / SteamVR
+- Works with a huge variety of setups, including tiling window managers.
 - Mouse pointer that supports left/right/middle click
 - Customizable keyboard with 2-hand typing
 - Notifications system (WIP)